rajeshvinayagam-lab/MDB-live-2020/README.md

   * An additional API key will be required to import the code in this repo into your own Realm application.

 # Create an API key for the Billing function
-You will need to create an API in the target organization (the one you want to gather Billing data from).
+You will need to create an API key in the target organization (the one you want to gather Billing data from).

 * ### Navigate to the target org.
 * ### Click on the 'Access Manager' on the left navigation bar: